vrizo/uibook/PLAN.md

 - generate correct examples for Immutable in lib/stringify
 - add tests
 - add lint-staged
-- write a hack for `create-react-app`, because it doesn’t allow to modify webpack config
+- write a hack for `create-react-app`, because it doesn’t allow to modify webpack config without ejection
 - add PropTypes
 - add complex example in docs like `desktop-popups.uibook.js` in Amplifr
 - custom props are stringified in iframe (integer becomes string).
 Pass prop type to iframe?

 ### Archive